robertbrodrecht/skate/README.md

 * Any content can be in a slide.
 * Setting for autoplay.
 * Transition speed and slide delay settings applied to both JS animations and CSS transitions.
+* Setting to adjust slide container height for dealing with multiple height slides within one deck.
+(JS Feature)
-* Custom events: skateReady, skateTransitionStart, skateTransitionEnd, skateNoneTransitionStart, skateNoneTransitionEnd, skateCrossfadeTransitionStart, skateCrossfadeTransitionEnd, skateSlideTransitionStart, skateSlideTransitionEnd, skateCardsTransitionStart, skateCardsTransitionEnd
+* Custom events: skateReady, skateContainerHeightAdjustStart, skateContainerHeightAdjustEnd, skateTransitionStart, skateTransitionEnd, skateNoneTransitionStart, skateNoneTransitionEnd, skateCrossfadeTransitionStart, skateCrossfadeTransitionEnd, skateSlideTransitionStart, skateSlideTransitionEnd, skateCardsTransitionStart, skateCardsTransitionEnd

-Features to implement:
+Features to implement in no particular order:
 * Controls via touch.
 * Progress bar for current slide duration.
 * Classes change to indicate current behavior.
 * Selector settings for tweaking default elements.
 (Needs testing; JS Feature)
-* Setting to adjust slide container height for dealing with multiple height slides within one deck.
-(JS Feature)
+* Create navigation in JS or reuse CSS navigation elements.

+Features under consideration:
+* Ajax load additional slides.

-Other hopes and dreams:
+Other hopes and dreams that are at the very bottom of the priority list:
 * Solve the Montevallo problem if possible.
 * Custom namespaces.